Clinique Even Better Skin Tone Corrector, is it for you ?

 Ingredients

-Clinique does not publish the ingredients for this product but you can request them.
+Clinique does not publish the ingredients for this product but you can request the listing from them.

 According to Spot of bother, published in The Times Online in January 2008, one of the key ingredients in Clinique’s new Even Better Skin Tone Corrector is ascorbyl glucoside.